tripledio/tripledio.github.io/_posts/2019-08-08-communication-as-a-skill.md

 Let me start by listing some - what I call - anti-patterns of having a productive discussion

-+ **Interrupting each other**
++ **Interrupting each other**: Frustrating for the one who is interrupted and makes it hard to follow the conversation. often also a clear sign you weren't trying to understand.
 + **Raising our voice**: The best way of silencing the ‘opposition’.
-However, when no one no longer objects, doesn’t mean you made your point.
+However, when no one no longer objects, that doesn’t mean you made your point.
 They just stopped caring.
 + **Getting sidetracked**: Jumping from one topic to another makes it hard to follow and nothing gets finished.
 + **Going depth-first instead breath first** Discussing details in depth before the bigger global picture is clear
 + **Not listening** Talking next to each other and not really listening.
 Just waiting until someone else has stopped talking
 + **No visualization** People fear the whiteboard.
 + **Select engagement** Only a small percentage of the group is engaged: This is a great tell sign that de discussion has gone off the rails.
 If a large part of the group is no longer actively listening, this should be a sign that something is going wrong.
-+ **Ego!** Of course.
++ [**Ego**](/26/06/2018/LocalHero##ego)Of course.
 The always present elephant in the room.
 You are not your solution.
 Let it go.

 I’m sure we all know and recognize those anti-patterns, hopefully realizing that they can be a problem.
 But knowing them does not mean that we aren’t doing them ourselves.
 Even if we recognize that we shouldn’t.